Ramadan in India: Festivals and cultural heritage

 Indian cities celebrate Ramadan festivals that are colorful, full of activities and celebrations.
 For example, in Hyderabad, the famous Ramadan market, Sharman Ramdan Street, is held, where a variety of foods and sweets are sold.
-In Delhi, the "Fez Ka Jishn" festival is held, which include artistic performances and the presence of the "Musaharati", the person who calls people to wake up before the dawn call to prayer and eat the suhoor meal to prepare for fasting.
+In Delhi, the "Fez Ka Jashn" festival is held, which include artistic performances and the presence of the "musaharati", the person who calls people to wake up before the dawn call to prayer and eat the suhur meal to prepare for fasting.